muhammadmehdi89/Text-Summarizer-Flask-app/README.md

 ## Using the Text Summarizer
 1. Enter the text you want to summarize into the input field.
 2. Click the "Submit" button.
-3. View the summarized text in the output section below.
+3. View the summarized text in the output section.

 ## Technologies Used
 1. Python